 Times have changed since then and many more people are successful and make a good living without going to college.
 Plus, with the way the political and social climate is on my college and university campuses, that is just not an environment or influence I’m eager to have my children be around.

 My husband works for his brothers; they own their own business, and my husband owned his own businesses prior to working for his brothers.
-And I guess you could say that I own my own business because I do make money blogging, which supplements our family’s income.
+And I guess you could say that I own my own creative branding business because I do make money blogging, which supplements our family’s income.
 Working for ourselves (or for family) has been a wonderful blessing for our family.
 It provides so much flexibility, and being your own boss definitely has its perks.

 As a mom, I often wonder what each of my kids’ futures will look like, with one aspect being what kind of job or career will they have.
 Having owned our own businesses, my husband and I have often talked about helping our children start a business of their own.
 Our oldest kids are 14 and 12, and while still on the younger side, are a great age for starting to learn about the business world and entrepreneurship.
+There are business startup tips and ideas that you can learn form experts, if you are interested just click here.

 Adam Lean has created a 10-step guide for teens that will help them start their own small business.
 No experience or money required.
 You don’t even need a business idea; Adam will help you with that too.
 Once you complete all 10 steps in the guide, which you can do at your own pace, you will have your very own small business.